 Phipps Figure Drawing provides visual artists the opportunity to work independently and achieve self-improvement in a safe environment on a relaxing Sunday afternoon.
 Enjoy life drawing with fellow artists from the St. Croix River Valley and across the Twin Cities.
 We employ professional models.
 Sessions are facilitated by a Phipps Visual Arts Council member.
 Artists must bring their own supplies and an easel, if they have one.
 The Phipps has six easels available on a first-come basis.
 Low-odor paints are permissible for the single pose sessions.

-This class is full.
-Beginning participants will learn basic techniques for throwing pots on the potter’s wheel.
-For the intermediate potter, this class offers an in-depth development of more advanced skills and techniques.
-All students will be supported by the instructor in developing the skills they would like to work on; and if they are unsure, the instructor has many ideas.
-Having a mix of skill levels in class makes for a fun and diverse learning environment.
-Students will also receive 8 hours of studio access per week to work on projects independently.
-Studio participants must sign up for timeslots on a weekly basis in order to secure a wheel to work on.
+In this multi-level class, beginning students learn basic techniques for throwing pots on the potter’s wheel.
+For the intermediate potter, this class offers in-depth development of more advanced skills and techniques.
+All students will be supported by the instructor in growing and strengthening their skills.
+Having a mix of skill levels in class makes for a fun and diverse learning experience.
+In addition to class time, students receive 8 hours of open studio access per week to work on projects independently.
+Open studio timeslots must be signed up for in advance, in order to secure a wheel to work on.
 Class size is limited to eight; minimum four.

-In this class students will learn how to make pottery without the use of the potter’s wheel.
-Students will learn a variety of handbuilding techniques including pinch, coil, and slab.
-This class is a great option for people who want to make functional pottery but don’t want to use a pottery wheel.
-Open to all skill levels.
-Students will receive 8 hours of studio time per week to work on projects independently.
-Participants must sign up for timeslots on a weekly basis in order to secure a space to work in the studio.
+Handbuilding is a great option for making functional and sculptural pottery without the limitations of the potter’s wheel.
+This class is open to all skill levels.
+Students will learn how to make pottery without the use of the wheel, using a variety of handbuilding techniques including pinch, coil, and slab.
+In addition to class time, students receive 8 hours of open studio time per week to work on projects independently.
+Open studio timeslots must be signed up for in advance, in order to secure a wheel to work on.
 Class size is limited to eight; minimum four.

 The Teen Arts Studio is made possible with support from the Hudson Community Foundation and through a generous contribution from Winkie and Bill Coyne.
 Special thanks to the Teen Leadership Circle, a group of 12 teens from Hudson and surrounding communities, who have helped to shape and advise on this program.